escolmebartlebooth/CarND-Path-Planning-Project/README.md

 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./path_planning`.

+### Simulator.
+You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).

 Here is the data provided from the Simulator to the C++ Program